-H Schedule (s) HUB The geographic area for which each Integrated Delivery Team represents.
+Н Schedule (s) HUB The geographic area for which each Integrated Delivery Team represents.
 These areas incorporate multiple Areas and are illustrated in Schedule 2.
 These areas are defined as Integrated Delivery Team Areas however sometimes referred to as Hubs.
 1

 I Schedule (s) INTEGRATED DELIVERY TEAM A team that brings together Environment Agency staff and appointed delivery partners to work in partnership with others to achieve shared programme goals and objectives.
 1, 2, 3, 8, 9 INTEGRATED DELIVERY TEAM AREA The geographic area for which each Integrated Delivery Team represents.
 These areas incorporate multiple Areas and are illustrated in Schedule 2.
 These areas are sometimes called Hub.
-1, 2, 3, 8, 9

-κ Schedule (s)

-KEY PERFORMANCE INDICATOR

-Key Performance Indicators area quantifiable measure that can be used to actively measure the performance of the Delivery Partner over time.
-Under this Framework Agreement they are used at Call-off level and defined in Schule 9.
-6, 8, 9
+1, 2, 3, 8, 9 κ Schedule (s) KEY PERFORMANCE INDICATOR Key Performance Indicators area quantifiable measure that can be used to actively measure the performance of the Delivery Partner over time.
+Under 6, 8, 9 this Framework Agreement they are used at Call-off level and defined in Schule 9.

-L Schedule (s) LOT One of several categories of goods or services which a single procurement process has been divided into.
+LOT One of several categories of goods or services which a single procurement L Schedule (s) process has been divided into.
 This Framework Agreement has been divided into two (2) Lots, as defined in Schedule 1.
-1, 2, 8, 9, 16
+One of several categories of goods or services which a single procureme process has been divided into.
+This Framework Agreement has be